pisoot/Getting-and-Cleaning-Data-Course-Project/README.md

 3. You'll have a "UCI HAR Dataset" folder in your working directory.
 4. Put "run_analysis.R" in your working directory.
 5. Install package "reshape2" which will be used in the R script.
-6. Run source("run_analysis.R"), then it will generate a output file "tiny.txt" in your working directory.
+6. Run source("run_analysis.R"), then it will generate a output file "tidy.txt" in your working directory.